 The Court rejects Respondent's assertion.
 First, the Citation states that a violation occurred because the conductor "[was] not properly insulated and made contact with the employee."
 (Citation, p.
 6).
-The Secretary did not set forth a new interpretation or requirement not entirely effective or complete").
+The Secretary did not set forth a new interpretation or requirement through the Citation.